DavidCai1111/novel-generator/README.md

 ## Examples

-Here an example after I trained the network for about 1 hour.
+Here an example after I trained the network for about 1 hour:

 ```
 It rover ove itin cof tin son merk onghter onge tho sou be ptic the save